 All advice provided by IW&I will be classified as restricted but our different services have different levels of restrictions.
 Within our investment management service we can advise and invest in a wide range of investments in order to construct a diversified portfolio.
 The types of investments we offer and their associated risks are described in the section called asset class descriptions (page 29).
-This service will not advise on the appropriateness of products such as life policies and pensions.
-We are not tied to any providers, we may from time to time invest or advise on investments produced within the Rathbones Group Plc, where they are suitable.
+This service will not advise on the appropriateness of products such as life policies and pensions but this can be provided using our wealth planning or financial planning services.
+We are not tied to any providers, we may from time to time invest or advise on investments produced within the Rathbones Group, where they are suitable.